Online shopping is an easy and convenient way to buy items. Many people enjoy the experience of going to a physical store to make a purchase.

 What To Do When You Are A Victim Of A Fake E-Commerce Site

-Here are some of the most basic actions you can take after you have been scammed:
+Here are some of the most essential actions you can take after you have been scammed:

 For more Macropay Scam Alerts and insights, visit www.macropay.net.